Google, with its search algorithm, uses an artificial intelligence ‘machine’ system called “RankBrain”.

 What is RankBrain?

 RankBrain is a machine-learning algorithm based on deep learning developed and used by Google to improve the relevance of search results.
-It is able to interpret new requests which have not been looked for previously.
+It can interpret new requests which have not been looked for previously.

-The first official statement from Google RankBrain was made by Greg Corrado in October 2015.
+Greg Corrado made the first official statement from Google RankBrain in October 2015.
 Greg said that soon after deployment, RankBrain became the third most important search ranking “factor”.

 It is crucial to understand how the algorithm works, as well as its impact on SEO.